12 Most Prominent and Popular Festivals Of Nepal

 15th January 2019

 Maghe Sankranti is also called Makar Sankranti.
-It is observed every year on the first of the month Magh, usually, falls around 15th January.
+It is observed yearly on the first month, Magh, which usually falls around the 15th of January.
 The celebration marks the end of the supposed ill-omened month Poush in which all religious ceremonies are forbidden for the Hindus.

 Even though Magh’s 1st is considered the coldest day of the year, the celebration welcomes warmer and better days for health and fortune.
-The festival is famous not only in Nepal but amongst Nepalese communities the world over.
+The festival is famous not only in Nepal but amongst Nepalese communities worldwide.
 It also is a celebration of the days getting more prolonged than the nights.

 People take holy dips in rivers all over Nepal, despite the cold.
 The festival’s unique delicacies are yam, chaku (sweet prepared from boiled and hardened molasses), chaku-sesame candy, and ghee.